bwsw/sj-platform/SJDocs/source/Tutorial.rst

 2. T-streams streaming passes the data to and from the processing module;

-3. output modules export aggregated data in streams to Elasticsearch.
+3. output modules export aggregated data and pass them in streams to Elasticsearch.

 .. figure:: _static/StreamsInPlatform.png
    :scale: 80%